-Students complete modules in Patent Law, Trade Mark Law, Copyright and Design Law and US IP Law towards attaining specific exemptions from the foundation papers for the professional examinations for patent and trade mark attorneys.
+Students complete modules in Patent Law, Trade Mark Law, Copyright and Design Law and US IP Law towards attaining specific exemptions from the foundation papers for the professional examinations for patent and trade mark attorneys (Chartered Institute of Patent Attorneys and Institute of Trade Mark Attorneys).
 These modules are compulsory if students wish to go on to train as patent and trade mark attorneys.
-In addition, all students must complete a course in Basic Legal Principles (Fundamentals of Law and Professional Ethics).
+In addition, all students must complete a course in Basic Legal Principles (Foundations of Legal and Professional Ethics).